 Keeping Livestock On A 1-Acre Homestead

 For beginning homesteaders or farmers, goats and chickens are highly recommended.
 These types of livestock are generally simply to raise because they are largely low maintenance critters – and are multi-purpose animals.
 Chickens provide both eggs and a meat source.
-Goats provide both milk and a meat source.
+Goats provide both milk and meat.

 If the livestock housing units are located close together, a single large compost pile could be created.
 Ideally, a small compost pile next, inside of, or underneath each housing unit (in the case of rabbits) can be a big time saver, especially if the livestock village is placed next to the primary growing plot.